angular/angular/CONTRIBUTING.md

 Before you submit an issue, please search the issue tracker, maybe an issue for your problem already exists and the discussion might inform you of workarounds readily available.

 We want to fix all the issues as soon as possible, but before fixing a bug we need to reproduce and confirm it.
-In order to reproduce bugs we will systematically ask you to provide a minimal reproduction scenario using http://plnkr.co.
-Having a live, reproducible scenario gives us wealth of important information without going back & forth to you with additional questions like:
+In order to reproduce bugs, we will systematically ask you to provide a minimal reproduction scenario using http://plnkr.co.
+Having a live, reproducible scenario gives us a wealth of important information without going back & forth to you with additional questions like:

 - version of Angular used
 - 3rd-party libraries and their versions